On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

-For each integer $m \ge 5$, the Kervaire--Milnor \cite{KervaireMilnor} group of homotopy spheres $\Theta_{m}$ is the group under connected sum of closed, smooth, oriented manifolds $\Sigma$ that are homotopy equivalent to the $m$-sphere $S^{m}$.
+For each integer $m \ge 5$, the Kervaire--Milnor \cite{KervaireMilnor} group of homotopy spheres $\Theta_{m}$ is the group under connected sum of $h$-cobordism classes of closed, smooth, oriented manifolds $\Sigma$ that are homotopy equivalent to the $m$-sphere $S^{m}$.
 The Kervaire--Milnor exact sequence

 expresses $\Theta_{m}$ in terms of the finite cyclic group $\mathrm{bP}_{m+1}$ and the mysterious, but amenable to methods of homotopy theory, finite group $\mathrm{coker}(J)_{m}$.
 The subgroup $\mathrm{bP}_{m+1} \subset \Theta_{m}$ consists of all homotopy spheres that are the boundaries of parallelizable $(m+1)$-manifolds.
-When $m$ is even, $\mathrm{bP}_{m+1}$ is trivial.
+When $m$ is even, $\mathrm{bP}_{m+1}$ is trivial \cite[Theorem 5.1]{KervaireMilnor}.

 A not-necessarily parallelizable, compact, oriented, smooth manifold $M$ is said to be \emph{almost closed} if its boundary $\partial M$ is a homotopy sphere.
 The main theorem of our work is as follows: